 We do not pay individuals or agencies for information about third parties that could breach their rights.
 However, there are exceptional circumstances when it could theoretically be acceptable: where the story would be in the public interest.
-If you are considering paying a source for such information you must fill in an Approval Form, and submit it for approval to your line manager and the managing editor’s office (and to the Chief Operating Officer of London Live if applicable).
+If you are considering paying a source for such information you must fill in an Approval Form (see Appendix A), and submit it for approval to your line manager and the managing editor’s office (and to the Chief Operating Officer for London Live).

 Crucially, you must be aware that any payment to a police officer or public official will breach the law without exemption.

 Subterfuge and the use of improper or illegal journalistic methods